3LawsRobotics/3laws/docs/sources/usage.rst

   source /opt/ros/<DISTRO>/setup.sh

-The Supervisor will now be available for operation.
+The Supervisor will now be installed on your system.

 2. Command Line Interface (CLI) for the Control Panel
 ******************************************************